Queer Representation Matters When We’re Growing Up

 All aspects of my early life seemed to point in one direction.
 Maybe mine more than typical.
 I remember at a very early age being told that I was the last male Tisdale to carry on the name.
 This went back at least to my great grandfather.
 I don’t know if my parents realized how much I took that to heart.
 In the end I wasn’t the last but I still spent most of my young life with this feeling that I was obligated to eventually have children.
 Of course these days gay couples manage to have families in alternate ways but in my youth, a hetero relationship was implicitly implied in this.
 And even after I didn’t have the role as the last Tisdale I was an only child and I never doubted my mother at the very least wanted grandchildren.
 Because I always had this external push I’m not sure if I ever had any internal desire for children.
 I do vicariously enjoy watching others raise their little families.
 If I married a man with his own kids, or nephews/nieces, etc. that would be a neat experience but otherwise I’m honestly good.

 The world we exist in shows us what’s possible whether you’re ten or forty years old.
-Growing up not only the media showed me what was possible but the people that existed around me modeled a heterocentric world.
+When I was growing up not only the media showed me what was possible but the people that existed around me modeled a heterocentric world.
 No one had two moms or two dads.
 There just weren’t people who represented any letter of the LGBTQIA+ openly existing in my world and what little media portrayal existed was pretty bleak.

 A recent Not Going Quietly podcast episode reminded me that I was in my mid 30’s before I saw a gay couple walking down the street together holding hands.
 This was on a trip to London and it was just the most random but unforgettable thing for me.
 I mean at this point in my life I had friends who I knew were gay but I still hadn’t seen any public display of affection between men before.
 So there I was I think about 36 years old and for the first time seeing two men on the street hold hands and kiss briefly.
 It didn’t give me the courage I needed to immediately bust down my closet door but it was unquestionably part of my story.
 And to the point of the podcast the fact it was just casually out in the open was so important.
 It wasn’t something I had to seek out.
 It was there for anyone to see whether it was a 7 year old queer kid, a 40 year old closeted adult, or a homophobe of any age.
 Seeing casual moments of PDA like that is important for all of us including that out couple.